boxfoot/pesach-shopping/README.md

 across the files, but it works for now.
 You'll get noisy errors if things don't match up which will help you fix them.

-To recover the shopping list from a specific year, just pass the year as another parameter: `node --experimental-modules index.mjs 5777`
+To recover the shopping list from a specific year, just pass the year as another parameter: `node index.js 5777`